Image: Perspective from above on a container ship in the port

 FAQs – Forfaiting Guarantee (FFG)

-What conditions must be met for an Forfaiting Guarantee to be issued?
+What requirements must be met for a Forfaiting Guarantee?

-The prerequisites for the issue of an FFG are that the Federal Government has provided supplier credit cover for the export transaction and that the exporter assigns the corresponding export receivable as well as its claims under this cover to a forfaiter.
-The FFG can only be granted in combination with a Supplier Credit Guarantee.
-The terms and conditions of supplier credit cover, which is structured as an insurance product, are enhanced by the FFG in favour of the forfaiter and converted into a guarantee-like claim that can be asserted directly against the Federal Government.
+The prerequisites for a Forfaiting Guarantee are that the Federal Government has assumed Supplier Credit Cover for the export transaction and that the exporter assigns the corresponding export claim and his claims under this cover to a forfaiter.
+The Forfaiting Guarantee can only exist in combination with Supplier Credit Cover.
+The conditions of the Supplier Credit Cover, which is structured as an insurance product, are upgraded by the Forfaiting Guarantee in favor of the forwarder to a claim similar to a guarantee directly against the Federal Government.

-The FFG protects the forfaiter as the beneficiary (and not the exporter) against the risk of not receiving any indemnification under the assigned supplier credit cover for reasons beyond its control.
+The Forfaiting Guarantee protects the forfaiter as the beneficiary (and not the exporter) against the risk of not receiving any indemnification under the assigned Supplier Credit Cover for reasons beyond its control.
 This is the case, for example, if entitlement to indemnification is denied because the exporter’s claim for payment against the foreign debtor is not legally valid (enforceability risk).

-The FFG improves the protection offered under supplier credit cover.
+The Forfaiting Guarantee improves the protection offered under Supplier Credit Cover.
 With the declaration issued by the Federal Government consenting to the assignment of the export receivable and the claims under the guarantee in favour of the forfaiter, individual provisions of the Supplier Credit Guarantee are deemed to be non-applicable or are amended.

 This particularly includes the following aspects: